inscitiv/hubot/README.md

 Conjur's Hubot is designed to help us with development operations by tying together Github, Campfire, Basecamp, Jenkins, etc.

+To make it easy to create and modify Hubot plugins, we have created the Hubot relay.

 # Conjur Hubot Changelog

 * Added relay.coffee